Political Science (POLS)

 This course introduces students to the study of regimes of the sea including fisheries, pollution control, and coastal management zones.
 The politics of ocean regulation are examined with particular attention to law of the sea negotiations.

-POLS 330 | RESEARCH METHODS IN POLITICAL SCIENCE
+POLS 330 | THINKING LIKE A POLITICAL SCIENTIST

 Units: 3 Repeatability: No